What is Disc Golf?

 Disc golf started in California 1975, with the invention of the metal basket.
 Innovations to plastic disc design followed in the 1980s and 1990s.
 Since 2000, the game has been growing rapidly worldwide.
 It is most popular in North America and Northwest Europe.
 Finland, with a population not much larger than New Zealand, has over 700 courses.

-There are 46 or more courses in New Zealand, and the game is growing rapidly.
+There are over 100 courses in New Zealand, and the game is growing rapidly.